 In 2019, plaintiff-appellee the Parent Company filed its Appellee's Brief, in response to the defendant-appellant PBAC brief, through counsel with the Court of Appeals, 7th Division through registered mail.
-The Parent Company then received copies of PBAC's "Motion for Leave to Amend and to Admit Amended Appellant's Brief" which the Parent Company opposed maintaining that (a) the Motion for Leave is an afterthought on the part of PBAC and (b) PBAC has ample time to cure the defects of the Appellant's Brief.

-In 2020, the Parent Company received the decision issued by the Court of Appeals, which favorably dismissed the appeal of defendant-appellant PBAC and affirmed the trial court's Decision dated December 7, 2016 but reduced the interest rate from twelve percent (12%) to six percent (6%) per annum reckoned from 21 November 2001.
-The defendant-appellant PBAC filed a Motion for Reconsideration of the decision on November 30, 2020.
-The Parent Company filed its comment/ opposition on the Motion for Reconsideration filed by the appellant on December 15, 2020.
+On October 9, 2020, the Parent Company received the CA Decision dated September 24, 2020 which favorably dismissed the appeal of PBAC and affirmed the RTC decision dated December 7, 2016 but reduced the interest rate from 12% to 6% per annum reckoned from November 21, 2001 until the finality of the judgment and until its full satisfaction.